Free State of Prussia: National Socialist era (1933–1945)

-On 22 March 1933, the new Prussian Parliament was constituted.
-As in the Reich, the mandates of the Communist deputies were revoked and many of them arrested.
-As a result, the NSDAP had an absolute majority.
-The Parliament confirmed the dismissal of the Braun government, which officially resigned.
-The Parliament refrained from electing a new Minister President.
+The new Prussian Landtag was constituted on 22 March 1933.
+At the national level, the mandates of the Communist deputies were revoked and many of them were arrested.
+As a result, the NSDAP had an absolute majority (211 of 418 seats).
+The Landtag confirmed the dismissal of the Braun government, which then resigned.
+The Landtag did not elect a new minister president.
 The Provisional Law and Second Law on the Coordination of the States with the Reich of 31 March and 7 April 1933 subordinated Prussia to the Reich.
-On 11 April Hitler appointed Göring Prussian Minister President, and the state Parliament met for the last time on 18 May 1933.
+On 11 April, Hitler appointed Göring Prussian minister president, and the Landtag met for the last time on 18 May 1933.
 It approved an enabling act that transferred all legislative power to the Reich Ministry of State for a period of four years and then adjourned.
 The SPD alone refused to go along.
-The act meant the final end of a democratic system in Prussia.
+The act meant the end of a democratic system in Prussia.

-Under the Nazi regime, the structures of the states were increasingly eroded.
-Utilizing the enabling act authority, on 8 July 1933 Göring enacted a law abolishing the existing Prussian State Council, the second chamber of the legislature that represented the interests of the Prussian provinces.
-In its place, he created a revised non-legislative Prussian State Council to serve him in an advisory capacity.
-Göring himself was President of the Council.
-It would consist, ex officio, of the Prussian cabinet ministers and state secretaries, as well as hand-picked Nazi Party officials and other industry and society leaders selected solely by Göring.
+Under the Nazi regime, the structures of the state were increasingly eroded.
+Utilizing the authority of the enabling act, Göring enacted a law on 8 July 1933 abolishing the existing Prussian State Council, the chamber of the legislature that represented the interests of the Prussian provinces.
+In its place, he created a non-legislative Nazi Prussian State Council to serve him in an advisory capacity.
+Göring himself was president of the Council.
+It consisted of the Prussian cabinet ministers and state secretaries, plus certain Nazi Party officials and other leaders of industry and society selected by Göring.